Human Resource Management

 Teaching, Learning and Assessment

 Students attend two lectures each week on Monday afternoon and evening covering two subject areas.
-Assessment is via coursework and examination and meets the requirements of the CIPD so that graduates from the course can leave with both a valued academic qualification from Ulster University and a professional qualification at Associate level 7 from CIPD.
+Assessment is via 100% coursework (there are no exams) and meets the requirements of the CIPD so that graduates from the course can leave with both a valued academic qualification from Ulster University and a professional qualification at Associate level from CIPD.

 The course is taught by subject experts and guest lecturers are invited to showcase current industry perspectives.

 Students are encouraged to share their work experiences and to learn from each other as well as from their lecturers.
-Networking with peers is a valuable learning experience and is encouraged.
+Networking with peers is a valuable learning experience and is encouraged - this is fostered right at the beginning of the programme with a 2-day, outdoor, development residential.

 Academic profile